ChaimElchik/Annotator-Pro/README.md

 # Annotator Pro

-A powerful, web-based tool for annotating images and video frames for computer vision tasks.
+A powerful, offline tool for annotating images and video frames for computer vision tasks.
 It supports manual annotation and AI-powered auto-annotation using state-of-the-art models like CountGD, YOLO, and RF-DETR.

 ## Prerequisites: Install Python